-Sure, New York parades snarl up traffic and cause pedestrian rage incidents to skyrocket, but they also provide opportunities for New Yorkers to cut loose, get creative, and party in the streets.
+New York parades cause traffic and pedestrian rage to skyrocket, but they provide opportunities for residents and visitors to cut loose, get creative, and party in the streets.
+Below are some of the biggest, flashiest, and most exciting New York parades.

 01 of 12